Area home sales slump in September

 Home sales in the Emporia area are up from 2020.
-But they dropped by 17 percent, between September 2020 and September of this year.
+But they dropped by 17%, between September 2020 and September of this year.

 A new report by the Sunflower Association of Realtors says 43 homes were sold in the area last month.
 The total in September 2020 was 52.